sbt/sbt-header/README.md

 sbt-header is an [sbt](http://www.scala-sbt.org) plugin for creating or updating file headers, e.g. copyright headers.

-## Usage
+## Configuration

-In order to add the sbt-header plugin to your build, just add the below line to `project/plugins.sbt`:
+In order to add the sbt-header plugin to your build, add the following line to `project/plugins.sbt`:

 ``` scala
 addSbtPlugin("de.heikoseeberger" % "sbt-header" % "0.7.1")
 ```

-You have to define which source or resource files should have which header: sbt-header uses a mapping from file extension to header pattern and text for that purpose, specified with the `headers` setting.
-Add a line like the one below to your `build.sbt`:
+You have to define which source or resource files should be considered by sbt-header and if so, how the headers should look like. sbt-header uses a mapping from file extension to header pattern and text for that purpose, specified with the `headers` setting.
+Here's an example:

 ``` scala
 headers := Map(